Diverse Demonstrations Improve In-context Compositional Generalization: Acknowledgements

 \section{Acknowledgements}

+We thank Shivanshu Gupta and Jonathan Herzig for their helpful comments.
 This research was partially supported by The Yandex Initiative for Machine Learning, and the European Research Council (ERC) under the European Union Horizons 2020 research and innovation programme (grant ERC DELPHI 802800).
+This work was completed in partial fulfillment for the Ph.D degree of Ben Bogin.